 If you want to explore the Czech Republic beyond Prague you better do it right.
 We listed for you all the top places to visit on one-day trips from Prague, some of them are very famous and packed with tourists, others not that much.
 You might find familiar names as Český Krumlov and Pilsen, but also some hidden gems like Olomouc and Liberec.

 This fairytale city is one of the most visited places near Prague and it’s easy to understand why: it’s a charming town that looks like a movie set.
-In the city you can visit a castle, a tower with impressive views and a Baroque theater that was considered one of oldest Baroque theaters in the world.
+In the city you can visit a castle, a tower with impressive views and a Baroque theater that was considered one of the oldest Baroque theaters in the world.
 It’s a lovely and romantic town and you can visit most of the attractions in one day.
-A day trip from Prague to Český Krumlov can be done by train, by bus or on a guided tour, but before going there don’t forget to read our guide:
+A day trip from Prague to Český Krumlov can be done by train, by bus or on a guided tour like this one, but before going there don’t forget to read our guide Best Things to do in Český Krumlov.

 Prague to Český Krumlov on your own: